Backpacker and Longstay

 - Read the policy wording – the cooling off period gives you 14 days to return your policy for a full refund if it doesn’t suit your needs (if you haven’t already travelled or have made or intend to make a claim).

 - If you have medical conditions, you will need to declare these.
-24/7 asks that you call the Medical Screening Line if you need to declare a condition.

 I’ve already left the UK, can I still get cover?